richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 The Push API key for an application is given during the creation of an new application, and can also be found in an [application settings'](/application/settings.html#push-amp-deploy) "Push & deploy" tab.

+## Response time

+The response time of an application's action is the time spent processing the action.
+The longer an action took to perform the more it qualifies as a performance issue.

+The duration of this action is displayed on AppSignal.com for performance issues and in graphs for controllers/jobs and on host-level.

 ## Ruby Magic